ccleberg/learn/README.md

-# hare-projects
+# Learn

-A simple repository used solely for my own testing of the Hare language.
-Nothing of importance here.
+A repository to store various test files used to learn aspects of programming languages, techniques, etc.